-Since the mid-twentieth century, the Library Company has been utterly transformed from a dusty mausoleum filled with books that were deteriorating from heat, damp, and dust, to a busy and vital center for research and education of national importance.
+In the second half of the twentieth century, the Library Company has been utterly transformed from a dusty mausoleum filled with books that were deteriorating from heat, damp, and dust, to a busy and vital center for research and education of national importance.
 Attractively arranged exhibitions interpret different aspects of the collections to the general public in provocative ways.
 Frequent public programs and scholarly publications reach large audiences.
 The Reading Room is a comfortable and dynamic environment in which to conduct research.
 The staff shares its extensive knowledge of the collections with visitors and learns from them in turn.
 The Library Company remains open and free of charge to any serious scholar, but the collections are now housed in closed stacks, and no rare materials circulate except as loans for exhibition in other institutions.
-The collections are constantly and vigorously expanded and enriched, and the online catalogue provides vastly superior access not only for those who visit the library in person, but also for scholars in their own offices and libraries throughout the world.
+The collections are constantly and vigorously expanded and enriched, and they are fully accessible through card catalogues and other in-house finding aids.
+Finally, the new computer catalogue holds out the promise of vastly superior access not only for those who visit the library in person, but also for scholars in their own offices and libraries throughout the world.

-All these changes have been made in order to carry out the Library Company's new mission as articulated in the 1950s: to collect, preserve, and make available books, graphics, and other primary source materials for the study of American history and culture up to the closing years of the nineteenth century.
+All these changes have been made in order to carry out the Library Company's new mission as articulated in the 1950s: to collect, preserve, and make available books, graphics, and other primary source materials for the study of American history and culture up to the closing years of the 19th century.
 Much has changed and will change, but one thing remains constant: the collections are the focus of all the library's energies, and the reason for its existence.
-Some speculate that the book as it has been known for more than half a millennium is on the road to extinction, soon to be replaced by the so-called "virtual library" and its promised electronic access to the cumulative wisdom of mankind.
+Future generations of scholars will doubtless be as comfortable with computers as with books.
+Indeed, some speculate that the book as it has been known for more than half a millennium is on the road to extinction, soon to be replaced by the so-called "virtual library" and its promised electronic access to the cumulative wisdom of mankind.
 But surely in such a world the book as object will gain in stature and intellectual value not only as the recognized source and vessel of that wisdom, but also as the essential source for its more ephemeral electronic cousins.
 In such a world institutions like the Library Company of Philadelphia that have been providing excellent stewardship of the nation's intellectual heritage and resources will continue to be indispensable.